KarryRen/MgRL-CE/README.md

 - **UCI electricity dataset (ELECT)**.
 Could be downloaded from [**HERE**](https://archive.ics.uci.edu/dataset/321/electricityloaddiagrams20112014) !

-  > The UCI electricity dataset collects the electricity consumption (kWh) every 15 minutes of 370 clients from 2011 to 2014.
-This study aims to **predict the daily consumption of each client**.
-I split Train, Valid and Test datasets with 36, 6 and 6 months separately.
-The granularity of input features is 1 day, 12 hours, 4 hours, 1 hour, and 15 minutes.
+  > The UCI electricity dataset collects electricity consumption (kW of each 15mins) of **370 clients** over a 4-year period from 2011 to 2014, some of which were created after 2011, and all of the missing electricity consumption data for these customers are filled with **ZEROS**.
+  >

 - **IF_M0 future Limit Order Book dataset (LOB)**.
 Updating 🔥.
 - **CSI300 Stock dataset (STOCK)**.
 Updating 🔥.